-To: Steve Dial, Deputy Executive Director/CFO

-San Joaquin Council of Governments

-From: Lauren Brant, Managing Director
+To: Steve Dial, Deputy Executive Director/CFO San Joaquin Council of Governments From: Lauren Brant, Managing Director

-Allison Kaune, Senior Managing Director

-PFM Asset Management LLC
+Allison Kaune, Sr. Client Representative PFM Asset Management LLC

-Re: San Joaquin Council of Governments Investment Policy Review 2018
+Re: San Joaquin Council of Governments Investment Policy Review 2020

-We completed our review of San Joaquin Council of Governments ("SJCOG") Investment Policy (the "Policy") dated October 27, 2016.
-As written, the Policy is in compliance with the sections of the California Government Code (the "Code") that govern the investment of public funds.
-We do, however, recommend that SJCOG make a few changes to the Policy to incorporate a recent update to the Code and an update that will take effect January 1, 2019.
-We also recommend SJCOG review a requirement of the Policy to ensure it continues to fit your needs.
-This memorandum explains our recommended revisions to the Policy.
-We have also attached a marked-up version of the Policy illustrating our recommendations.
+We completed our review of San Joaquin Council of Governments ("SJCOG") Investment Policy (the "Policy") dated April 2019.
+As written, the Policy is in compliance with the sections of the California Government Code (the "Code") that govern the investment of public funds and we are recommending no changes at this time.
+However, we would like to make you aware of Assembly Bill 857 (AB 857)1 and its impact on the Code.